wemake-services/django-test-migrations/README.md

 }
 ```

-And we won't complain about them.
+Then we won't complain about them.

 Or you can completely ignore entire app: